T-Platforms/tc_browser/nondocker_notes/firefox_build_instructions.md

 ## Finish

-Your bild is ready.
+Your build is ready.
 You can find resulting archive in:

     firefox_workdir/firefox/obj-firefox/dist/firefox-52.0a1.en-US.linux-mipsel.tar.bz2